cocotton/ubuntu_i3-gaps_workstation/README.md

 # ubuntu_i3-gaps_workstation

-A Chef cookbook to provision Ubundu and i3-gaps based workstations.
+A Chef cookbook to provision an Ubundu with i3-gaps workstations.

 ## Usage